Society & Culture

 Hermeneutical Feedback Loop · Re-enculturation

-The phenomenon of elements culture being transformed or more fully embraced elsewhere, and then _re_-imported to the original culture with a nuance of the foreign culture's interpretation.
+The phenomenon of elements of a culture being transformed or more fully embraced elsewhere, and then _re_-imported to the original culture with a nuance of the foreign culture's interpretation.

 Population Thinking